drohmer/CSE104/C_server/01_php/01_basic/readme.md

 php -S localhost:8000
 ```

 This command run the php interpreter and start a server on the address `localhost` on the port 8000.
-Note that `localhost` is the a common hostname designating the local machine.
+Note that `localhost` is a common hostname designating the local machine.
 This emulate the behavior of a server that run locally on your machine.

 * Start your browser at the following address `http://localhost:8000/`

 You should be able to see the message "This text is written by PHP!" in your browser.

-_Explanation_: Your browser queried the server at the adress `localhost` on the port 8000 (the local machine).
+_Explanation_: Your browser queried the server at the address `localhost` on the port 8000 (the local machine).
 This server was listening and answered in executing the PHP interpreter on the file `index.php` by default.
 The result is the HTML file you can observe in your browser.

 ### Loop

 The previous program has no advantage compared to basic HTML.
-However, PHP can automatize task in using conditionals and loops.
+However, PHP can automatise task in using conditionals and loops.

 * Add the following PHP code and observe the result